 - 2 pounds mussels, cleaned & debearded

-- 2 tablespoons of Kerrygold butter
+- 2 tablespoons of Kerrygold butter or ghee

 - 1 tablespoon of chopped fresh cilantro

 - 1 tablespoon of chopped fresh mint

 - All of my recommended kitchen tools are listed here.

 I started out with a bag of super-fresh mussels from my seafood CSA, Siren SeaSa.
 I kept them on ice in the back of my fridge covered with a wet paper towel until I was ready to cook them.

 Then, I minced the garlic and shallots…